guilhemmarchand/trackme/docs/userguide.rst

 - ``anomaly_reason:`` the reason why an anomaly is raised, or "normal" if there are no anomalies
 - ``multiformat:`` shall more than one format of events be detected (true / false)
 - ``mtime:`` the latest time data sampling was processed for this data source
+- ``data_sampling_nr:`` the number of events taken per sampling operation, defaults to 100 events at discovery then 50 events for each new sampling (can be configured via the action Update records/sample)

 View latest sample events
 ^^^^^^^^^^^^^^^^^^^^^^^^^